-Requirements Example activities and other considerations for compliance Application of Fit and Proper Person Requirements The National VET Regulator must have regard to all matters it considers relevant that are specified in this Schedule when determining whether: a. an NVR registered training organisation; b. a governing person of an NVR registered training organisation; You recognise the FPPRs as a positive obligation upon your RTO requiring active and ongoing education and monitoring of your staff, especially your 'governing persons'.
-You can demonstrate the due diligence you undertake to assure yourself that your RTO staff are fit and proper in respect of the public being able to have confidence in their suitability to be involved in VET delivery - for example, referee checks, police checks. c. a person applying to become an NVR registered training organisation; or d. a governing person of a person applying to become an NVR registered training organisation, is, or would be, a fit and proper person for the purposes of registration, renewing registration, or maintaining registration as an NVR registered Where you have third party arrangements in place, you apply this due diligence to staff delivering VET on your RTO's behalf.
-You ensure that your RTO's governing persons submit a full and frank Fit and Proper Person Declaration to ASQA upon commencement and at any other time when there is a change in circumstance that may impact upon their fitness and propriety. training organisation under the Act.
-You have evidence demonstrating how you educate your RTO's governing persons on the
+Requirement Example activities and other considerations for compliance Application of Fit and Proper Person Requirements The National VET Regulator must have regard to all matters it considers relevant that are specified in this Schedule when determining whether: an NVR registered training organisation; a governing person of an NVR registered training organisation; a person applying to become an NVR registered training organisation; or a governing person of a person applying to become an NVR registered training organisation, is, or would be, a fit and proper person for the purposes of registration, renewing registration, or maintaining registration as an NVR registered training organisation under the Act.
+You recognise the Fit and Proper Person Requirements (FPPRs) as a positive obligation upon your RTO requiring active and ongoing education and monitoring of your staff, especially your governing persons.
+You can demonstrate the due diligence you undertake to assure yourself that your RTO staff are fit and proper in respect of the public being able to have confidence in their suitability to be involved in VET delivery - for example, referee checks, police checks.
+Where you have third party arrangements in place, you apply this due diligence to staff delivering VET on your RTO's behalf.
+You ensure that your RTO's governing persons submit a full and frank Fit and Proper Person Declaration to ASQA upon commencement and at any other time when there is a change in circumstance that may impact upon their fitness and propriety.